Sei Investments Co. Decreases Stake in Capital One Financial Co. (NYSE:COF)

 Wall Street Analysts Forecast Growth

 A number of brokerages have issued reports on COF.
-Citigroup decreased their price objective on Capital One Financial from $162.00 to $157.00 and set a “buy” rating on the stock in a research report on Monday, July 25th.
-Deutsche Bank Aktiengesellschaft decreased their price objective on Capital One Financial from $192.00 to $170.00 in a research report on Friday, July 22nd.
 Wolfe Research downgraded Capital One Financial from a “peer perform” rating to an “underperform” rating and set a $86.00 price objective on the stock. in a research report on Thursday, May 12th.
-Keefe, Bruyette & Woods decreased their price objective on Capital One Financial from $200.00 to $171.00 in a research report on Monday, July 11th.
-Finally, Wells Fargo & Company decreased their price objective on Capital One Financial from $160.00 to $130.00 and set an “overweight” rating on the stock in a research report on Wednesday, July 13th.
-One research analyst has rated the stock with a sell rating, six have issued a hold rating and eleven have issued a buy rating to the company.
-According to data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus target price of $156.93.
+Robert W. Baird raised Capital One Financial from a “neutral” rating to an “outperform” rating and set a $145.00 target price on the stock in a research note on Friday, June 17th.
+Wells Fargo & Company cut their target price on Capital One Financial from $160.00 to $130.00 and set an “overweight” rating on the stock in a research note on Wednesday, July 13th.
+Citigroup cut their target price on Capital One Financial from $162.00 to $157.00 and set a “buy” rating on the stock in a research note on Monday, July 25th.
+Finally, Barclays cut their target price on Capital One Financial from $207.00 to $170.00 and set an “overweight” rating on the stock in a research note on Friday, July 22nd.
+One research analyst has rated the stock with a sell rating, six have issued a hold rating and eleven have assigned a buy rating to the company.
+According to MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average price target of $156.93.

 Capital One Financial Company Profile